 I offered several (unconvincing) reasons why it was reasonable to assume that the participants’ reports of change were credible and not self-deception or outright lying.
 But the simple fact is that there was no way to determine if the participants’ accounts of change were valid (Spitzer, 2012, p.
 757).

 So, what is to be made of this?
-It seems that Spitzer yielded to pressure within academia when his work did not conform to the required script when researching change efforts – that is, the view that they are harmful and ineffective.
+It seems that Spitzer yielded to pressure within academia when his work did not conform to the required script when researching change efforts, i.e., the view that they are harmful and ineffective.
 Spitzer’s apology also raises questions regarding the reliability of any self-reported study results.
 If Spitzer’s subjects are not to be trusted, then why are those who claim to have been harmed by SOCE, yet have provided only their perceptions of harm, so readily believed?

 Outcome from Recent Surveys of Those who Sought Change Therapy